Ahtesham18112011/VSDSquadron_FM/README.md

 ## Challenges faced during the above process
 * Face difficulty in connecting board: the USB-C cable was needed to connect.
 And connection between FTDI and the USB was also important,
-* Difficulty in the software Ubuntu: You can download the Oracle Virtual box from its official website and follow the steps given in the datasheet to download the Ubuntu software.
+* Difficulty in understanding verilog code: You can learn the language or search their meaning on google,firefox etc.

 # Task2: Implementing a UART loopback mechanism on FM
 ## What is a UART?